lanl/COSUBS/README.md

 COSUBS reads MCNP6 output files and uses tally fluctiation charts (TFCs) to apply batch statistics to combinations of tallies.
-The full descrition and user manual is published in Nuclear Science and Technology Open Research (NSTOR).
+The full descrition and user manual is published in Nuclear Science and Technology Open Research (NSTOR):

+> Jeffrey A. Favorite, "A General-Purpose Code for Correlated Sampling Using
+> Batch Statistics with MCNP6 for Fixed-Source Problems,"
+> Nuclear Science and Technology Open Research, submitted (2023).

+COSUBS has been built and tested only on a Linux platform with an Intel FORTRAN compiler.

 # Directory Contents